censorship-no/inject-a-website/README.md

 For JS-heavy sites like BBC or Instagram, we use a headful chromium in a virtual framebuffer (xvfb) with a [WARC-writing MITM proxy](https://github.com/internetarchive/warcprox), controlled via remote debug, jobs and dedup data stored in rethinkdb.
 Replay is done via [pywb](https://github.com/webrecorder/pywb).

+Note that deduplication and capture are global between jobs, and we do not currently have a simple way to either get full warcs (with no references to other warcs) for a single job, or to get warcs for only this particular job.
+Thus, it is recommended to run a separate instance of brozzler for each indepent set of crawljobs.

 These instructions were tested on Fedora 29, but should be easy to adapt to any GNU/Linux.

 Install rethinkdb: